Sliceable White Bread

 Directions

-Begin by heating the milk and butter between 100℉-115℉.
-Pour the milk and butter mixture into a mixer bowl.
+Begin by heating the milk and melted butter between 100℉-110℉.
+Pour the milk and butter mixture into the bowl of a stand mixer.
 Sprinkle in a tsp of sugar and then the yeast over.
 Allow it to sit for 3 minutes.

-Then switch the paddle for a dough hook and knead the dough for 10 minutes on low.
+Then switch the paddle for a dough hook attachment and knead the dough for 6 minutes on low speed.
 The dough should be soft and supple to the touch when ready.

-Add the dough ball to a greased bowl, cover it with a tea towel and allow it to rise for 2 hours.
+For the first rise, add the dough ball to a lightly greased bowl, cover the top of the dough with a tea towel, and allow it to rise for 2 hours.

-Brush the tops with melted butter and place a tea towel over them.
+Brush the tops with milk and place a tea towel over them for a second rise.
 Allow them to sit for another 1 hour.

-When ready, heat the oven to 400℉.
-Bake them for 10 minutes, then reduce the heat to 350℉ and bake for another 20-25 minutes.
-Bake until the tops are golden and the loaves sound hollow when tapped.
+When ready, heat the oven to 500℉, place the loaves in the oven, and reduce heat to 375℉ for 20-25 minutes until the tops are golden brown and the loaves sound hollow when tapped.

 Baking Notes

-- I use unbleached organic all-purpose flour for this recipe
+- I use organic bread flour for this recipe but you can use all-purpose with similar results

 - Be sure to properly greased or spray your loaf pans